atlassian/react-beautiful-dnd/docs/patterns/multi-drag.md

 ### Selection state change

-In response to a selection change you want to render the minimum amount of `Draggable` and `Droppable` components as possible.
+In response to a selection change you want to call `render` on the minimum amount of `Draggable` and `Droppable` components as possible.
 In our example application whenever the selection changes we re-render the entire tree.
 This approach will not scale.
+Therefore we suggest using the optimisations listed above.

-This approach is not complete.
 In the event of a 'unselect all action' you might need to render a lot of components at once to clear their selected styles.
 For most usages this will be fine.
 If you want to go further you will need to avoid calling `render` for selection style changes.

 - You could look into using the [dynamic shared styles pattern](https://medium.com/@alexandereardon/dragging-react-performance-forward-688b30d40a33).
 - You could apply a **unique** data attribute to each item and then apply the *selected* style to it using selectors dynamically in a parent component.

 ### Drag count

 When dragging you need to display a count of the items that are dragging.
 In our example we provide this information down by re-rendering the tree.
 As with selection changes it would be good to only render the item that needs the change.
 You could publish this information down using `redux` and `redux-select`.
-You could use [unstated](https://github.com/jamiebuilds/unstated) or the new [React context](https://github.com/reactjs/rfcs/blob/master/text/0002-new-version-of-context.md) but this would trigger a render for all subscribers.
+For this particular problem you might be able to get away with [`unstated`](https://github.com/jamiebuilds/unstated) or the new [React 16.3 `Context` api](https://github.com/reactjs/rfcs/blob/master/text/0002-new-version-of-context.md).

 ### Ghosting